South Korean 'superdads' on paternity leave break with tradition

 President Park Geun-hye has made paternity leave a priority to address the declining birth rate and give a boost to women's careers, and this month she unveiled a multi-billion plan to combat the grim demographic outlook.

-"The entire economy is out of balance," Na Yeong-don, a senior labor ministry official, told Reuters.
+"The entire economy is out of balance," Na Yeong-don, a senior labour ministry official, told Reuters.

 "Women are highly educated and work efficiently but take the whole burden of household chores and childcare while men work very long hours."